dasec/FIQA-Underexposure-Bias/README.md

   <div align="center">
   </div>

-  This repository contains the official implementation of the [BIOSIG 2024](https://biosig.de/) paper: **Detection and Mitigation of Bias in Under Exposure Estimation for Face Image Quality Assessment**
+  This repository contains the official implementation of the paper: [Detection and Mitigation of Bias in Under Exposure Estimation for Face Image Quality Assessment](https://ieeexplore.ieee.org/document/10786745)

 ## News
 ### October 2024